I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 History does not record the fate of the gun bearer, but it’s safe to assume he spent the rest of his career on something akin to latrine duty.

 Kenya Railways runs a nightly service between the two cities.
-The train carries the ominous nickname of “The Lunatic Express.”
-For the intrepid travellers who make the 14-hour journey it’s an adventure.
+The train carries the ominous nickname “The Lunatic Express.”
+For the intrepid travellers who make the 14-hour journey, it’s an adventure.

 Sadly, for those with an incurable sense of bravado, the Lunatic Express passed into history in June 2017.
 The Chinese government invested vast sums of money to build a new and safer rail link across Kenya.
 The trip from Nairobi to Mombasa is now a comfortable four hours with air conditioning and buffet service.

 - The British imported 32,000 people from India to do the grunt work of building the Uganda Railway.
 Almost 2,500 of these labourers died.
 Some were taken by lions but mostly malaria and dysentery were the killers.

 - Tsavo is a local Kamba word that means “slaughter.”